Frequently Asked Questions

 Do you offer training for professionals that want to learn how to be DBT therapists?

+No, we do not offer professional training.
 For professionals wanting training in DBT, check out BTechPortland DBTPsychwire, or TIC.
 For information on certification requirements check out DBT-LBC.